 SANDU PHARMACEUTICALS LIMITED

-Report on the Ind AS Financial Statements
+Report on the Audit of the Financial Statements

-1. We have audited the accompanying standalone financial statements of SanduPharmaceuticals Limited ("the Company") which comprise the Balance Sheet as at31st March 2019 the Statement of Profit and Loss including the statement ofOther Comprehensive Income the Statement of Cash Flow and the Statement of Changes in Equityfor the year then ended and a summary of significant accounting policies and other explanatory information.
+1. We have audited the accompanying financial statements of SanduPharmaceuticals Limited ("the Company") which comprise the Balance Sheet as at31st March 2021 the Statement of Profit and Loss including the statement ofOther Comprehensive Income the Statement of Cash Flow and the Statement of Changes inEquity for the year then ended and notes to the financial statements and a summary ofsignificant accounting policies and other explanatory information.

 Basis for Opinion

-3. We conducted our audit of the standalone financial statements in accordancewith the Standards on Auditing (SAs) as specified under section 143(10) of the Act.
-Ourresponsibilities under those Standards are further described in the 'Auditor'sResponsibilities for the Audit of the Standalone Financial Statements' section of ourreport.
-We are independent of the Company in accordance with the 'Code of Ethics' issuedby the Institute of Chartered Accountants of India (ICAI) together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Companies Act 2013 and the Rules made there under and we havefulfilled our other ethical responsibilities in accordance with these requirements and theICAI's Code of Ethics.
+3. We conducted our audit of the financial statements in accordancewith the Standards on Auditing (SAs) as specified under section 143(10) of the Act.
+Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Financial Statements' section of our report.
+Weare independent of the Company in accordance with the Code of Ethics' issued bythe Institute of Chartered Accountants of India (ICAI) together with the ethicalrequirements that are relevant to our audit of the financial statements under theprovisions of the Companies Act 2013 and the Rules made there under and we havefulfilled our other ethical responsibilities in accordance with these requirements and theICAI's Code of Ethics.

 Key Audit Matters